Baltimore Plot

 Abraham Lincoln arriving in Washington with his valet and bodyguard William Henry Johnson (left hand corner), 1861.
 Lincoln, Johnson, and detectives traveled a secret route from Harrisburg, Pennsylvania to Washington, D.C., to prevent an assassination attempt.

 The Baltimore Plot concerned alleged conspiracies in February 1861 to assassinate President-elect of the United States Abraham Lincoln during a whistle-stop tour en route to his inauguration.
 Allan Pinkerton, founder of the Pinkerton National Detective Agency, played a key role in managing Lincoln's security throughout the journey.
 Though scholars debate whether or not the threat was real, Lincoln and his advisors clearly believed that there was a threat and took actions to ensure his safe passage through Baltimore.
 He ultimately arrived secretly in Washington, D.C., on February 23, 1861.

-A planned train route through Bellaire, Ohio, to Wheeling, Virginia (West Virginia had yet to break off from Virginia) and eastward was subsequently rerouted up through the Pittsburgh vicinity, through Pennsylvania, into Maryland, and eventually to Washington.
+A planned train route through Bellaire, Ohio, to Wheeling, Virginia (now in West Virginia) and eastward was subsequently rerouted up through the Pittsburgh vicinity, through Pennsylvania, into Maryland, and eventually to Washington.
 He passed through Baltimore unnoticed, which proved controversial after newspapers revealed the seemingly cowardly decision.
 The incident and its significance have since been debated by scholars.

 Background

-On November 6, 1860, Lincoln was elected as the 16th President of the United States, a Republican, and the first to be elected from that party.
+On November 6, 1860, Lincoln was elected as the 16th president of the United States, a Republican, and the first to be elected from that party.
 Shortly after his election, many representatives from the South made it clear that the Confederacy's secession from the U.S. was inevitable, which greatly increased tension across the nation.

 Allan Pinkerton was commissioned by the railroad's president, Samuel M. Felton, to provide security for the president-elect on his journey to Washington, D.C.
 The only north-south rail line to Washington was through Baltimore, making it necessary for Lincoln to cross Maryland to reach the capital, therefore potentially dangerous for the Republican president-elect to pass through a city in which he received only two percent of the vote, and through a state in which he received "fewer than 2,300 votes".

 The incoming Republican government was not about to take risks, and later that year Lincoln would suspend many civil liberties, even ordering the arrest of Maryland's state legislature for fear it might vote for secession.
 Pinkerton, in particular, was extremely cautious, which he would demonstrate during the coming war, when he repeatedly overestimated Confederate strength and negatively influenced Union Army policy.